Evidence & safety

 Full context before the next step

 This note turns a broad face-yoga question into a smaller decision.
-"What to know about before-and-after posts before changing a face yoga routine" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine change check: before and after posts" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "What to know about before-and-after posts before changing a face yoga routine", the page should keep product language grounded in routine support.
-In an App Store comparison where every app seems to promise more than it can prove, "What to know about before-and-after posts before changing a face yoga routine" is usually a practical decision rather than a promise hunt.
+For "Routine change check: before and after posts", the page should keep product language grounded in routine support.
+In an App Store comparison where every app seems to promise more than it can prove, "Routine change check: before and after posts" is usually a practical decision rather than a promise hunt.
 The reader is trying to decide whether AI support should be used at all, so the first move should be observable: separate general wellness content from medical questions.
-If that choice makes the next session easier to repeat for "What to know about before-and-after posts before changing.
+If that choice makes the next session easier to repeat for "Routine change check: before and after posts", the article has done its job.
+If "Routine change check: before.

 Section 2